-In ClustrixDB 9.1, the value for version is a concatenation of mysql_version and clustrix_version.
-The value for mysql_version should be set according to your compatibility needs.
-The value for clustrix_version is updated automatically on upgrade.
+The value for the version variable will is a concatenation of mysql_version and clustrix_version.
+The value for mysql_version should be set according to your compatibility needs and the clustrix_version global variable is updated automatically on database upgrade.

 These are the global variables related to version.